-Tx Retransmissions sAccClientExt nsmissions The number of RADIUS packets retransmitted to the RADIUS accounting server. Тх Pending Requests sAccClientExt ingRequests The number of RADIUS packets destined for the server that have not yet timed out or received a response.
-This variable is incremented when a Request is sent and decremented due to receipt of a Response, timeout, or retransmission. Тх Timeouts radius sAccClientExt outs The number of accounting timeouts to the server.
+received from the server.
+Rx Malformed Responses radiusAccClientExt MalformedRespons es The number of malformed RADIUS packets received from the server.
+Malformed packets include packets with an invalid length.
+Bad authenticators or unknown types are not included as malformed access responses.
+Rx Bad Authenticators radiusAcctClientExt BadAuthenticators The number of RADIUS packets containing invalid authenticators received from the server.
+Rx Unknown Types radiusAccClientExt UnknownTypes The number of RADIUS packets of unknown types that were received from the server on the accounting port.
+Rx Packets Dropped radiusAccClientExt PacketsDropped The number of RADIUS packets that were received from the server on the accounting port and dropped for some other reason. Тх Requests radiusAccClientExt Requests The number of RADIUS packets sent to the server.
+This does not include retransmissions. Тх Retransmissions radiusAccClientExt Retransmissions The number of RADIUS packets retransmitted to the RADIUS accounting server. Тх Pending Requests radiusAccClientExt PendingRequests The number of RADIUS packets destined for the server that have not yet timed out or received a response.
+This variable is incremented when a Request is sent and decremented due to receipt of a Response, timeout, or retransmission. radius.
+AccClientExt uts The number of accounting timeouts to the server.
 After a timeout, the client may retry to the same server, send to a different server, or give up.
 A retry to the same server is counted as a retransmit as well as a timeout.
 A send to a different server is counted as a Request as well as a timeout.
-This section time. contains information about 1 the state of the s server and the latest round-trip Name IP Address RFC4670 Name Description UDP port for the accounting ii 7iddi 000 server in quest State - Disabled: Not Ready communic.
-Ready: The communic.
-RADIUS me accounting. te of the server.
+Other Info This section contains information about the state of the server and the latest round-trip time.
+Name RFC4670 Name Description IP Address - • IP address and UDP port for the accounting server in question.
+State The server but will get expires.
+The before this parenthese the of the server.
 It takes one of alues: The selected server is disabled.
-Y: The server is enabled, but IP ation is not yet up and running.
-The server is enabled, IP ation is up and running, and the module is ready to accept attempts.
-The server is enabled, IP ation is up and running, and the module is ready to accept attempts.

-attempts were made to this server, but it

-did not reply within the configured timeout.

-The server has temporarily been disabled,

-but will get re-enabled when the dead-time

-expires.
-The number of seconds left

-before this occurs is displayed in
+The server is enabled, but IP ation is not yet up and running.
+The server is enabled, IP ation is up and running, and the module is ready to accept a attempts.
+The server is enabled, IP ation is up and running, and the module is ready to accept a attempts.
+The server is enabled is ready to accept a server is enabled to this server, but it only within the configured timeout.
+The temporarily been disabled, are-enabled when the dead-time the number of seconds left are occurs is displayed in the enabled.
+Round-Trip Time radiusAccClientE undTripTime extRo millisecond nterval (measured in ds) between the most recent Response and the Request that matched

-parentheses.
-This state is only reachable

-when more than one server is enabled.

-Round-Trip radiusAccClientExtRo The time interval (measured in

-Time undTripTime milliseconds) between the most recent

-Response and the Request that matched

-it from the RADIUS accounting server.

-The granularity of this measurement is

-100 ms. A value of 0 ms indicates that

-there hasn't been round-trip

-communication with the server yet.